trickstercache/trickster/docs/alb.md

 without applying the mapped target's credential replacement.
 If neither target is available, the router uses its configured no-route response.

+That fallback applies to HTTP requests.
+A native MySQL session whose username has an explicit mapping fails with a MySQL availability error when that mapped terminal is unavailable; it is never redirected to `default_backend`.
+Only an unmapped MySQL username may use the configured default terminal.

 You can configure a User Router ALB's backend destinations to be other ALBs with mechanisms that utilize healthchecked pools.

 ## Bounding Per-Member Response Captures